My goal in this article is to ensure you live up to your epic potential.

 Two of MFF’s most notable images are Ninjas and unicorns.
 Both of these came from our Ninjas latching on to an off-the-cuff comment I made while teaching class.
 By listening to what sparks their imagination, it allows us to build a sense of ownership into our community.
 We also constantly look for feedback about what they like and don’t like, and immediately take action as soon as they make us aware of an opportunity to do something better.

-Our most popular portal program is a six week intensive called Snatched in 6 Weeks.
-The Ninjas have organized their own alumni organization called Snatched By Association that functions within the broader MFF world.
+Our most popular portal program is called Snatched in Six Weeks.
+The Ninjas have organized their own alumni organization called Snatched by Association, which functions within the broader MFF world.
 It includes a Facebook forum, a Gmail calendar to coordinate classes, nutrition accountability buddies, and daily inspirational emails.

 If it’s not authentic, it’s not gonna work.

-So I ask you…
+So I ask you:

-And who is your audience?
+Who is your audience?
 Who are the people with whom you long to create a community?
 Who do you love most in the whole world?

 Yes, being great at training is a must.
 Master your domain knowledge.
-But if you don’t genuinely love love LOVE people, I don’t think this is the right business for you.
+But if you don’t genuinely love love love people, this probably isn’t the right business for you.

-You are not a robot.
-You have a freak flag, you just misplaced it.
+And if you think there’s nothing special about you, or you can’t think of what particular audience you hope to serve … think harder.
+You have a freak flag.
+You just misplaced it at some point in your life.
 Your audience is counting on you to find it.
 They’re waiting to hear your unique voice.

 As Seth Godin has noted, the Industrial Age is over.
 We are all artists now.

-I can’t Wait to Get Out of Bed in the Morning
+I can’t wait to get out of bed in the morning

-I don’t want to pretend like I have it all figured out.
+I don’t want to pretend I have it all figured out.
 I don’t.
-I’m just like every other intellectually serious person, painfully aware I’m making it up as I go along.
-But I’ll say this; I’ve created a business that I love so much I literally can’t wait to get out of bed in the morning so I can start working.
-I want this for you too.
+I’m painfully aware I’m making it up as I go along.
+But I will say this: I’ve created a business that I love so much I literally can’t wait to get out of bed in the morning and start working.

 We want to be an institution.
 We want to be around for 100 years.
 We want a modern art exhibit curated as part of our group fitness classroom.
-We want to one day have a non-profit foundation that allows us to pursue various charitable causes.
+We want to one day have a nonprofit foundation that allows us to pursue charitable causes.
 We want to produce Broadway musicals, and we want to write books and produce TV shows.